shunyo/Rapidly-Exploring-Random-Tree/README.md

 # Rapidly-Exploring-Random-Tree
-Simple demo of RRT using pygame interface - Adapted from Steve LaValle's code
+Simple demo of RRT using pygame interface - Adapted from Steve LaValle's example

 The algorithm is as follows:
 * Find a random node which is collision free